JShim-CS/AngleEstimator/README.md

 # AngleEstimator
 AngleEstimator

-Estimates the angle of straight-lined objects such as pens, rectangular boxes, etc relative to the horizon
+Estimates the angle of straight-lined objects such as pens, rectangular boxes, etc relative to the horizontal axis of the camera

 HSV Color masking concept inspired by: @murtazasworkshop (on Youtube).